-4. Investigates the extent and influence of technological change in engineering and its effect on people and society.
+4. Investigates the extent and influence of technological change on engineering and its effect on people and society.

-5. Study the social, environmental and cultural implications of technological change in engineering and applied them to the analysis of specific problems.
+5. Study the social, environmental and cultural implications of technological change in engineering and apply them to the analysis of specific problems.

-6. Critically analyse current worldwide innovations and emergin technologies and their possible impact on engineering practice and society.
+6. Critically analyse current worldwide innovations and emerging technologies and their possible impact on engineering practice and society.

 7. Synthesise solutions to engineering problems by applying knowledge of history and technological innovation and change to engineering based problems.

-Study contemporary innovations and emerging techologies used in the field on engineering.
+Study contemporary innovations and emerging technologies used in the field on engineering.
 This focus will be used to gain a more global view of engineers and engineer roles in our society.

 Online 3 hour(s) per Week for Full Term